cyberwahid01/3.3.2-Adobe-Upgrade-Ticket/README.md

 <h1>Ticket Resolutions: Adobe Upgrade Ticket 🪟</h1>
 This section outlines a hypothetical scenario in which our End-User Karen Doe has submitted a ticket where the Adobe Software in the Accounting Department has stopped working.
 I have structured this section so we can see the Ticket Thread as a series of events which include changing the properties of the Ticket in the beginning to the conversation thread with the End-User to the solution of the ticket.

+(Link Back to Main Project Contents Page is at the Bottom of this Repo)
 <h2>Environments and Technologies Used</h2>

 - Lenovo Ideapad 5 Pro 16gb AMD Ryzen 7